dotwebstack/dotwebstack/docs/qa/unittesting.md

 We strife to uphold a high code coverage of all the lines of code inside our solutions.
 To so do, we let the build fail if the coverage ever drops below a threshold that the team agreed upon.
 Futhermore we exclude files from code coverage / testing only if the whole team agrees that writing the test would be useless.

+We use code coverage also as a tool to find untested code.
+Coverage itself is not the main accomplishment.
+We try to test all possible scenarios how our unit can behave, so that we can fully cover all of its functionality instead of actual lines of code.

 ## Libraries

 For unittesting we use the following set of libraries.